 Minimum GPA: Must have at least a 3.5.

-Deadline and Requirements: Students wishing to apply should consult with Dr. Michael Reinhard.
+Deadline and Requirements: Students wishing to apply should consult with Dr. Julian Murchison.
 The Millsaps deadline is March 1st.
 The Rotary deadline varies depending on district.

 Scholarships and Fellowships Committee contact information: